pixlsus/website/src/articles/create-lens-calibration-data-for-lensfun/index.md

     Please add the attached lens data to the lensfun data base.

-Attach lensfun.xml to the bugreport.
+Attach the lensfun_calibration.tar.xz to the bugreport.

 Feedback
 --------